Skip to Main Content

 Notes:

-1. Vacation time will be a total of four weeks to be taken on request of the fellow and after approval by the site director and program directors.
+2. Vacation time will be a total of 4 weeks to be taken on request of the fellow and after approval by the site director, but no more than one week at a time and no more than a total of two weeks per site during the year.

-2. The ambulatory/outpatient experience will account for approximately 10 percent of the first six months and approximately 20 percent of the latter six months of the academic year and will consist of one to two weekly half-day clinics throughout the year.
-We may consider three- to six-month blocks to allow for exposure to more specialties.
-Available experiences include Hematology-Oncology, Renal Transplant, Cognitive Disorders, HIV, Women’s Medicine Mental Health, and Neuropsychiatry clinics.
+and approximately 20% of the latter 6 months of the academic year - and will consist of 2 weekly half day clinics throughout the year.
+Clinic experiences may include Hematology-Oncology, Renal Transplant, Cognitive Disorders, HIV Clinic, and Women’s Medicine Mental Health Clinic.

 Program Handbook